retarduser404/retarduser404/README.md

 ## 🧠 About Me

-I'm a **2nd Year BCAFSD student** passionate about building intelligent, full-stack applications.
-I love exploring the intersection of **AI and modern web development**.

-- 🔭 **Currently Building:** AI-powered web applications
-- 🌱 **Learning:** LangChain, Vector Databases, Advanced React Patterns
+- 🔭 Self-taught and hungry to break & build
+- 🌱 Blending AI + FSD | Automating the grind
 - 💡 **Philosophy:** Learn by building, fail fast, iterate faster
-- ⚡ **Fun Fact:** I solve problems on HackerRank for fun
+- ⚡ Code, chaos, and curiosity — that’s the stack

 ---